ddwivediGit/clustering-caetgoricalData/README.md

 This R code is used to cluster categorical data using Gower simmilarity and PAM (Partition around mediods)

 Following are steps-
-1. Simulate a categorical data
+1. Simulate a categorical dataset
 2. Calculate Gower distance for simmilarity measure- https://cran.r-project.org/web/packages/gower/vignettes/intro.html
 3. Use silhouette width to find ideal number of clusters-   https://en.wikipedia.org/wiki/Silhouette_(clustering)
 4. Plot sihouette width